skipperkongen/declarative-cartography/wiki/cvl2.md

 AND 				(secondary) AS small_ones
 AND					* AS the_rest

-FORCE LEVELS
+FORCE MIN LEVELS
-                    9 TO 15 FOR big_ones
+                    9 FOR big_ones
-AND                 12 TO 15 FOR small_ones
+AND                 12 FOR small_ones
-AND					16 TO 16 FOR the_rest
+AND					16 FOR the_rest -- meaning don't show

 TRANSFORM BY
     SIMPLIFY